-You should follow your veterinarian’s instructions on how to administer the proper dosage.
-Your veterinarian may adjust the dosage depending on your dog’s response to the drug or for the severity of their condition.
+You should follow your vet’s instructions on how to administer the proper dosage.
+Your vet may adjust the dosage depending on your dog’s response to the drug or for the severity of their condition.

 Side Effects Of Norvasc For Dogs